JetBrains/intellij-sdk-docs/basics/types_of_plugins.md

 ## Tool Integration

-Tool integration makes it possible to manipulate third-party tools and components directly from the IDE without switching contexts.
+Tool integration makes it possible to manipulate third-party tools and components directly from the IDE without switching contexts, that implies:

-This implies:

 * Implementation of additional actions
 * Related UI components